"Old Time" Heirloom Tomatoes

 To eat Brandywine any way other than fresh, you'd be doing the flavor a grave injustice.
 We're talking Garden-of-Eden flavor—sweet, juicy, rich—whether you use it in sandwiches, salads, salsas, or anything else.
-(Don't make your BLTs with Brandywine unless you want to be spoiled forever.)
+(Warning: Don't make BLTs with Brandywine unless you want to be spoiled forever.)
 This succulent, meaty tomato takes any sandwich from the ordinary to the sublime.
 Fruits easily hit the one-pound mark; many exceed two.
 Your plants will need to be staked or caged to support their weighty bounty.
 Many gardeners report 25-30 fruits per plant per season.
 Indeterminate plants, 80-90 days from transplant.
-100 seeds (a $6.00 value)).
+100 seeds (a $6.00 value).

-Caspian Pink: Watch Out, Brandywine!
+Watch Out Brandywine!

 Shortly after the cold war ended, this tomato variety made its way from the Caspian Sea region of Russia all the way to the U.S. This variety is a bit contradictory – it matures early (it's the earliest maturing beefsteak we offer), but also produces well late in the growing season.
 Maybe its origin by the chill sea breezes off the Caspian is what makes this tomato perform so well in cooler regions.
 Cracking is common, but it won't affect